RECOGNITION AWARDS FOR COMMUNITY SERVICE

 Also, I started a collection of Mi'kmaq artifacts at the Confederacy offices that include ancient arrowheads, axes, dolls, snowshoes, and so on.
 And, founded the Mi'kmaq/Maliseet Nation News, which is still publishing in 2022.

 While Executive Director of the Confederacy of Mainland Micmacs, I established, with the able and professional assistance of the late Kathy Knockwood, what has been described by education professionals as "a first class post-secondary education Program."
 The rules and regulations of the Program that we developed have been adopted by many similar organizations across the country.
 We had great success.
 After implementing our Program registration of students from our six bands in post secondary education facilities went from approximately 20 to more than 200 students within three years.

-In my role as the Department of Indian Affair's District Superintendent of Reserves and Trusts for Nova Scotia, I took the lead role in overcoming the bureaucratic nightmare surrounding an addition to Yarmouth Indian Reserve.
+In my role as the Department of Indian Affair's District Superintendent of Lands, Revenues and Trusts for Nova Scotia, I took the lead role in overcoming the bureaucratic nightmare surrounding an addition to Yarmouth Indian Reserve.
 Also, I headed up the successful efforts to resolve other reserve land addition matters, disputed right-of-ways of various natures, decades’ old estate problems, and so on.